 The two Benjamins (aka Benji and Benjoux) that run this place are an energetic, fun and friendly pair which explains the atmosphere here!
 In the kitchen, they prepare some great bistro-style dishes, perfectly in keeping with the spirit of the house.
 On the wine side, there’s a very nice selection, with bottles to suit all tastes and prices.
 In the evening, friends and regulars come here for sharing boards and seafood.
 Nice little terrace.

 Far from newcomers to the restaurant trade, the two Barnabé brothers offer an understated and meticulous Michelin-star experience at their minimalist restaurant with its Scandinavian, fifties-style look and terracotta colours.
-At the stove, Charles (former second chef to two-Michelin-star chef Christophe Hay) brilliantly brings out the best of the seasons and the local produce, with bold, technically masterful dishes that do away with all fuss.
-In the dining room, Tristan is a charming host, offering perfect service and a well-put-together wine list.
+At the stove, Charles (former second chef to two-Michelin-star chef Christophe Hay) and Tristan brilliantly bring out the best of the seasons and the local produce, with bold, technically masterful dishes that do away with all fuss.
+In the dining room, the team, offers a perfect and charming service and a well-put-together wine list.

-Bonbourg, between Place Viarme and Place Bretagne, is Louise and Benjamin’s first restaurant (they also run Pilgrim), which they opened upon returning from a 78-day round-the-world backpacking trip.
+Bonbourg, between Place Viarme and Place Bretagne, is Louise Pacaud and Benjamin Guiffant’s first restaurant (they also run Pilgrim), which they opened upon returning from a 78-day round-the-world backpacking trip.
 This cosmopolitan eatery and bar is the quintessential meeting place for friends, with dishes fusioning the many influences that this globetrotting couple have come across on their way.
 Large tables, great cocktails and attentive service.

 Gladys Battault (formerly of Yannick Alléno, Yoric Tièche and La Chèvre d’Or) delights diners with her semi-gastro cuisine with old-fashioned bistro influences, a pinch of creativity and just the right dose of spices.
 What’s more, all of this is made with the finest local produce.
-You can also make the pleasure last by taking away home-made items from the grocery corner.
 Organic and natural wines, well-chosen soft drinks and a small terrace at the back.

 You have to venture to the end of the Rue des Hauts-Pavés to come across this charming micro bistro.
 It’s run by Nicolas Chabot, who you’ll find behind the stove, and his partner Audrey, who provides warm, friendly service front of house.
 As for the food, the experienced chef offers vibrant, punchy market-fresh cuisine, which changes every day according to his desires and the local produce he sources.
 Drinks are taken seriously here, too, as you can see from the counter made from wine cases.
 Small shaded courtyard at the rear.
 Booking recommended.